CleverInsight/waddle-node-sdk/README.md

 ### To fetch the details of anomaly

-'getAnomaly' method is used to fetch the details of anomaly.
+`getAnomaly` method is used to fetch the details of anomaly.

 ### To fetch and filter the details of anomaly

-'getFilteredAnomaly' method is used to fetch and filter the deatils of anomaly.
+`getFilteredAnomaly` method is used to fetch and filter the deatils of anomaly.

 ## Alert

 ## To create an Alert

-'createAlert' method is used to create an Alert.
+`createAlert` method is used to create an Alert.

 To create alert need to pass bucketId and metricId also ,
         comparison